by • July 25, 2023

 REST, a.k.a.
 Representational State Transfer, is an architectural style commonly used in software development.
 Applications built via REST-style development tend to be excellent examples of distributed hypermedia applications.
 However, they don’t often have excellent innate security options.
 That’s where API keys and OAuth tokens come in.
+In this article, we’ll cover how to secure REST APIs with either API keys or OAuth.

 As Dr. Fielding wrote in his 2000 dissertation, “[REST’s layered system allows] security policies to be enforced on data crossing the organizational boundary, as is required by firewalls.”
 This enables API keys and OAuth tokens to function exactly as designed.
 In fact, each of these two types of REST security were designed to function similar.